-If you are in administrative processing and you recently followed up on your case, you may have received an email or a pink/red letter from the embassy stating that your case will be rejected based on the Presidential Proclamation and that they will evaluate your case for waiver eligibility.
-In this situation, you should submit a waiver letter to show why your case should be granted a waiver to the travel ban/Presidential Proclamation (see the question above regarding how to qualify for a waiver and information regarding waiver letters).
+If you are in administrative processing and you recently followed-up on your case, you may have received an email or a pink/red letter from the embassy stating that your case will be rejected based on the Presidential Proclamation and that they will evaluate your case for waiver eligibility.
+In this situation, you should submit a waiver letter to show why you should be granted a waiver to the travel ban/Presidential Proclamation (see the question above regarding how to qualify for a waiver and information regarding waiver letters).

 The Embassy Told Me My Case Has been Rejected Because of the Presidential Proclamation, What Do I Do?

 If after the interview, the officer told you that you are have been rejected due to the travel ban, or after following-up via email regarding your case, you received a rejection based on the Presidential Proclamation and were told that you do not qualify for a waiver, you have options.
 Based on the travel ban, the embassy must give you an opportunity to present evidence of why you qualify for a waiver.
 Many times, the rejection letters state that the rejection decision is not appealable.
 However, the embassy is required to properly evaluate the applicant for a waiver, and if you had a waiver letter that the embassy did not review or ask you questions regarding your waiver eligibility, it can be beneficial to have an attorney to follow-up with the embassy regarding your qualifications for a waiver.
 You have invested time and money to submit your visa application and while asking to be evaluated for a waiver is not a complete guarantee of visa approval, it is a process that means that you can at least try your options to save your visa application and not have to start the process all over.